Lateral Head Triceps Exercises for Bigger, Stronger Arms

 • Using a slow eccentric exercise can help improve tension and mind-muscle connection.

-1. Prioritize the Lateral Head Tricep:
+1. Prioritize the Lateral Head Tricep

-To start, it can be extremely helpful to train your triceps after a rest day.
+It can be extremely helpful to train your triceps after a rest day.

 With this strategy, you will need to arrange your training split to fit a new routine, but by taking a rest day before you work your triceps, you can prepare your body to work hard at the gym.